-- 4. Implement support activities such as marketing the service, printing and distribution of passenger information, vendor contracts, and direct service modifications. - 5.
+- 1. Provide the Valley Express service through a contract operator and oversee contractor performance, service quality, and compliance. - 2.
+Organize and administer regular committee meetings with representatives. - 3.
+Oversee the planning and development of schedule adjustments of the service. - 4.
+Implement support activities such as marketing and outreach. - 5.
 Administer contracts related to consultants and other procurements, as applicable. - 6.
-Oversee the implementation of recurring upgrades to dispatch paratransit system. - 7.
-Prepare service statistics and provide the information to Cities, County, State, and Federal Transit Administration. - 8.
-Provide development of service information for online and real-time arrival systems. - 9.
+Prepare service statistics and provide information to Cities, County, State, and FTA. - 7.
+Provide development of service information for online and real-time arrival systems. - 8.
 Oversee fleet asset management including maintenance performance, and recommend capital expenditures, such as replacements and expansions.

 PRODUCT: Operation and administration of the Valley Express bus service as identified in the Cooperative Agreement between the Cities, the County and VCTC.
-VCTC will prepare and administer procurements related to the service, as well as monitor key performance indicators, contract compliance and plan service adjustments, accordingly.

 Funding Source Funding Dollars

+FTA CARES Act \$1,802,370

-FTA \$ 664,138
+FTA 59,430

-Local Contribution - Bus Operations 1,029,662
+Local Contribution - Bus Operations 0

-Local Contribution - Route Guarantee 120,000
+Local Contribution - Route Guarantee 0

 Local Fee - Contract Administration 100,000

-Local Fee - Farebox 93,000
+Local Fee - Farebox 45,000

-Total Funding \$2.006.800
+Total Funding \$2,006,800